NLnetLabs/krill/README.md

 dropping these XML files in a directory - the CLI will implement the needed logic wrapping around the API to ensure that things are then synchronised.

-## UI

-To add static resources, add to the 'static' folder and include static mapping at the end of src/pubd/httpd.rs.
-You should be able to get to them if you restart the server.